flinker-app/docsfx/docs/ifc-lists.md

 ### 4. Choose your favorite view

-With Microsoft Lists, you enjoy a full suite of powerful features including versatile display options—you can easily switch between multiple views or even create custom views to perfectly match your workflow needs.
+With Microsoft Lists, you enjoy a full suite of powerful features including versatile display options - you can easily switch between multiple views or even create custom views to perfectly match your workflow needs.

 - **List view** - Clean and simple.
 Great for sorting and scanning quickly.
   ![List Items View](/_media/bcftopics-as-listitems-in-micrsoftlists.png)